 While feeding dry foods is convenient, it is better to feed your cats wet food.
 The reason is that cats tend to get a lot of their moisture through eating, and if they eat only dry food it can have negative health consequences for them.
 When cats are lacking moisture in their diet they can acquire struvite crystals.
 These crystals appear in the urine, and they can actually cause blockages that can be fatal if not treated immediately.
 Feeding a wet food diet helps to greatly reduce this risk, and it can help your cat against kidney related ailments as they get older.

 If you don’t want your cat’s entire diet to be comprised of wet foods for cost reasons, then you could consider doing a mix.
 For example, you could feed your cat a portion of wet food in the morning, and then feed them a serving of dry food in the evening.
 If your cat is a picky eater then it can also be beneficial to mix these items to make the dry food more attractive to them.
 However, if they decide to not eat immediately then the food is likely ruined.
-Feeding separately prevents this, as if they don’t feel like eating you can simply put the food away for later without the dry being soggy.
+Feeding seperately prevents this, as if they don’t feel like eating you can simply put the food away for later without the dry being soggy.

 Best Carb Free Cat Food Options

 If you want to feed your cat completely carb free, then there are some great options out there.
 Beanietoes has done the work for you and weeded through the vast array of foods out there to find the ones that are truly carb free without any added junk in them.
 These products feature only meat ingredients, high protein and zero carbohydrates.
-It’s even better than a low carb cat food list, this is our NO carb cat food list!

-Ketogenic Pet Food
+Keogenic Pet Food

 This pet food brand is actually formulated to be fed to either cats or dogs.
-This may seems odd at first, but the reason cats can’t eat traditional commercial dog food is because there’s too much filler and they won’t be able to get enough nutrients.
+While this seems odd at first, but the reason cats can’t eat traditional commercial dog food is because there’s too much filler and they won’t be able to get enough nutrients.
 That’s not a problem with this brand, because it’s composed entirely of freeze dried meat proteins.
 There are no corns, grains or any other carbohydrates taking up space here and robbing your cat of vital nutrients.

 There are some oils added here for additional nutrients, and of course Taurine, which all cats need supplemented to them.
 These foods also feature only a single protein item, making them an excellent choice for animals which have allergies or are sensitive to certain food items.
 The company actually makes two products.
 The one pictured is the freeze dried meat product, but they also have a “keto kibble” which has similar nutritional guidelines but with the addition of a small amount of veggie items such as dried beat pulp and flax seed.
 These will of course add some carbohydrates to your cat’s diet.
 It does not specify the exact carbohydrate count, but it should be rather negligible as these ingredients are rather low on the list.
 However, the freeze dried product is likely the best option for a carb free cat food on the market, as most others add some degree of carbs to the recipe.
-You can see the full ingredients list and read reviews for this product at Amazon.

 Keep in mind that they do have multiple canned products.
 One of these is simply a “booster” that you mix with dry food to aid in hydration.
 It is however not a complete diet, and shouldn’t be fed to your cat as anything but a supplement.
 So, be sure you are purchasing the correct product as linked above.
 If you already have a dry food your cat likes though, then you can of course use the booster to help your cat in avoiding struvite crystals.
-Though it would likely be more beneficially and the same price to simply give them a half and half ratio of a dry and canned food if you planned to feed them that way.
-You can see the full ingredients list for these products here.

 Ziwi Peak is the last item on our no carb list.
-This company from new Zealand creates their food products using only high quality meat cuts like lamb, beef, chicken and venison.
+This company from new Zealand creates their food products using only high quality meat cuts like lamb, beef and venison.
 There are no grains, carbs, rice or gluten products to be found here, and the only additive other than meat is a small but of kelp.
 It’s so far down the ingredient list that it would be a negligible ingredient though.

 The company offers a couple of products for your to choose from including a freeze dried option and a canned option which will offer your cat greater moisture content if that is a concern for you.
 Pet parents should keep in mind then when switching to a diet such as this it may take time for your cat to adjust.
 Especially if they have not been eating an all meat diet previously.
 You may even need to mix it with their old food initially until they are used to eating it.
-Check out the full ingredients list for these products here!

 Need some carb free cat treats to go with that?

-Alternative Low carb cat food list
+Alternative Low carb cat food options

 Stella and Chewy’s